-A remortgage for home improvements entails taking out a new mortgage on your property in order to take advantage of the value already in your home – the difference between the value of the property (which may have increased over the years) and the remaining balance on your existing mortgage.
+A remortgage for home improvements entails taking out a new mortgage on your property.
+You can then take advantage of the value already in your home, which is the difference between the value of the property (which may have increased over the years) and the remaining balance on your existing mortgage.

 How much can you remortgage for home improvements?

 If the value of your home is £350,000 and the remaining balance on your current mortgage is £150,000, then you have £200,000 of equity in your home.